Postgraduate Course: Inter-organisational Working and Collaboration (fusion on-site) (EFIE11112)

 1) Pre-intensive independent learning (including a mixture of synchronous and asynchronous content).

-(i) two podcasts comprising a short pre-recorded introduction, detailing an overview of the course and the requirements of the assignment; and a lecture introducing the key element and concepts of collaboration theory
+(i) a short pre-recorded introduction, detailing an overview of the course; and a lecture introducing the key element and concepts of collaboration theory

 2) Two-day intensive course.